The Proctor District

 On the southeast corner of North 26th and Adams Street stands a 100-year-old oak tree at Wheelock Public Library, a living reminder of Tacoma’s past; an ideal location for Mason Plaza.
 It is a comfortable place to gather, to read a book, share a story, or learn about Tacoma’s past.
 The space is framed by six grand sandstone columns, historic artifacts from Mason’s own 1890’s mansion.
-A life-size bronze statue of Mason, top hat firmly in place, hand out stretched welcoming visitors is central to the plaza.
+A life-size bronze statue of Mason, top hat firmly in place, hand outstretched welcoming visitors is central to the plaza.

-The Allen C. Mason Plaza is a public gathering place, is the principal anchor of the Proctor Business District’s east end along N. 26th Street, which is a heavily travelled principal arterial street and transit route.
+The Allen C. Mason Plaza is a public gathering place, is the principal anchor of the Proctor Business District’s east end along N. 26th Street, which is a heavily traveled principal arterial street and transit route.
 It is surrounded by a strong neighborhood, is highly visible, and is handicapped and van accessible.

 It is said that if you shake Mason’s hand, you will have good luck!